Canon EF 24-70mm f/4L IS USM

 Canon EF 24-70mm f/4L IS USM User Reviews

 I can only imagine that SLR Gear was unlucky enough to get THREE faulty copies of this lens.
 Mine (used on a full frame 1-Ds ii) is almost as sharp in the corners as in the centre, even at full aperture, and does not show the terrible corner performance of the SLR gear tests.
-What is more even at the 50mm FL, which is supposed to be its worst, it performs at least as well as my 50mm prime lens.reviewed September 19th, 2015 (purchased for $600)
+What is more even at the 50mm FL, which is supposed to be its worst, it performs at least as well as my 50mm f/1,8 prime lens, which is widely praised for its IQ.reviewed September 19th, 2015 (purchased for $600)